dremok/mustard-lime-emerald/README.md

 <hr>

 # MustardLime Emerald
-Tool that automatically generates amazing baselines for you machine learning problem.
+Tool that automatically generates amazing baselines for any Machine Learning problem.